 Problems You Will Face

-When somebody dies in the United States, the funeral is held on average 4-7 days later.
-There is obviously some lead-way with this time frame.
-If you are unsure of how much time you have before you have to pick a disposition method to dispose the body, talk to the funeral director at the funeral home you choose.
+When somebody dies in the United States, the funeral is held on average 3-6 days later.
+There is some lead-way with this time frame depending on a number of factors.
+If you are unsure of how much time you have before you have to pick a disposition method, talk to a funeral director about the options you have.

-In most circumstances the main difficulty is getting everyone who lives far away enough travel time.
+In most circumstances, the main difficulty is getting everyone who lives far away enough travel time.
 If you live on the east coast but have family all the way on the west coast, it can be a lot of work for them to make arrangements and get to the funeral.
-This is especially true if it is short notice.
+This is especially true if the funeral is on short notice.

-Lets face it travelling is expensive.
+Let's face it, traveling is expensive.
 The cost of traveling all adds up.
-You have the cost of gas or plane/train tickets, cost for accommodations if they plan on staying at a hotel, food while on the road, and if they are leaving behind a child or a pet they might also be paying for a babysitter or daycare.
+You have the cost of gas or plane tickets, the cost for accommodations if they plan on staying at a hotel, food while on the road, and if they are leaving behind a child or a pet they might also be paying for a babysitter or daycare.
 And let’s not forget about wages lost for missing work.
 When all these problems add up it suddenly becomes increasingly difficult for an entire family to travel for even a day or two.

 How You Can Help

-If you are the person planning the funeral you will already have a lot on your plate, but if you really want far away family to attend you might need to take on a few extra responsibilities.
+If you are the person planning the funeral then you will already have a lot on your plate, but if you really want family living far away to attend the funeral then you might need to take on a few extra responsibilities.

-If the funeral is being held locally to where you live then it would be very helpful to provide any information including roads to avoid.
-If they are flying in for the funeral then picking them up from the airport yourself or even giving them extra Frequent Flyer Miles you have is an excellent way to show your appreciation and love.
+If the funeral is being held locally to where you live then it would be very helpful to provide any information including roads to avoid as wells as traffic patterns.
+If they are flying in for the funeral then picking them up from the airport yourself or even giving them extra frequent flyer miles you have is an excellent way to show your appreciation and love.

 It is unfair to your far away family to demand their presence at the funeral.
 For some of the reasons listed above as well as countless other reasons, it might be impossible for them to attend.
 If they cannot make the trip it does not mean that they do not care about the death.
 Regardless of whether family and friends attended, you should show them support and love as everyone is in grieving.

-A way to include your distant family without them actually being there is to have a live stream of the funeral.
-A very accurate and honest experience of watching a live streamed funeral can be found at Kielbasa Stories.
+A way to include your distant family without them actually being present is to have a live stream of the funeral.
+A very accurate and honest experience of watching a live-streamed funeral can be found at Kielbasa Stories.

 If you are interested, check out How to Plan a Funeral from Beginning to End: A Step by Step Guide for helpful funeral planning advice.